Disentangling the critical signatures of neural activity: Methods

 The process studied in the main text is a multivariate Ornstein-Uhlebeck process \cite{gardiner2004handbook} of the form

-where in our case $B(t)$ is a diagonal matrix whose diagonal elements are given by $\sqrt{\mathcal{D}(t)}$.
-In the case of decoupled units, which we use to model the extrinsic activity, the matrix $A$ is again diagonal with entries $A_{ij} = \delta_{ij}/\gamma_i$.
-The formal solution of this stochastic process is given by
+where $B(t)$ is a diagonal matrix whose diagonal elements are given by $\sqrt{\mathcal{D}(t)}$ {and $\boldsymbol{Z}(t)$ denotes a Wiener process}.
+In the case of non-interacting units, which we use to model the extrinsic activity, the matrix $A$ is again diagonal with entries $A_{ij} = \delta_{ij}/\gamma_i$.
+If the matrix $B$ were constant in time, the covariance matrix $\sigma$ of the mOU would be determined by the continuous Lyapunov equation \cite{gardiner2004handbook, Gilson2016}

-In particular, since in our case the matrix $B$ is on itself a stochastic variable, from now on we will focus on the original variables conditioned on $B$, which in turn we assume follows its own stationary distribution $p(B)$.
-We call these conditioned variables $\boldsymbol{v}(t,B)$.
-If the eigenvalues of $A$ have all positive real parts, a stationary solution of Eq. \ref{Lyapu_EQ} exists and it is of the form \cite{Note2}